finnito/Science/content/12ess/as91187/5-report-writing.md

 - Copying whole paragraphs from the internet to use in your report is plagarism (cheating), and will result in a __NA__ and further consequences.
 - References should be APA formatted.
 You can do this by using https://www.citethisforme.com.

+For example your report might look like this:

+> ...
+>
+> In our experiment we used a shotput ball as an analogue for an iron meteorite, because they are similar in composition and density.
+Other meteorite types are stony and stony-iron.[1]
+Iron meteorites are typically 90-95% iron and come from the asteroid belt where some asteroids are thought to have had molten cores in the early days of the solar system.
+The iron would have formed here.[2]
+>
+> ...
+>
+> References
+>
+> [1]: NASA.
+(2020, May 11).
+In depth.
+NASA.
+Retrieved February 9, 2023, from https://solarsystem.nasa.gov/asteroids-comets-and-meteors/meteors-and-meteorites/in-depth/
+>
+>
+> [2]: Iron meteorites.
+Geology. (n.d.).
+Retrieved February 9, 2023, from https://geology.com/meteorites/iron-meteorites.shtml

 ---

 ## The Aim